Ambleside is a

 to Bowness on

-Windermere, about 5 miles
+Windermere, 5 miles

 south, and Lakeside at